 The Monuments Men remained in Europe for up to six years following the conclusion of fighting to oversee the complicated restitution of stolen works of art.
 During that time they played instrumental roles in rebuilding cultural life in the devastated countries of Europe by organizing temporary art exhibitions and musical concerts.

 Upon returning home, many of the Monuments Men and women had extraordinarily prominent roles in building some of the greatest cultural and educational institutions in the United States.
 They became directors and curators of world renowned museums such as the Met, the MOMA, the National Gallery of Art, the Cleveland Museum of Art, the Toledo Museum of Art, the Nelson-Atkins Museum of Art and many others.
 Other revered institutions, such as the New York City Ballet, the National Endowment for the Humanities, and the National Endowment for the Arts, were the tangible results of ideas of the Monuments Men.

 We Need Your Help!

-Our research on each of the Monuments Men and women is now in its seventh year.
-For those names in bold within the lists below, we have completed biographies, and in most instances have a photograph.
+Our research on each of the Monuments Men and women is now in its eighth year.
+For those names underlined within the lists below, we have completed biographies, and in most instances have a photograph.
 However, our research continues on each of the other names for which we have varying degrees of information.
 In some instances, we have just a name.
 We appeal to the public for help in completing these biographies.
 If you have information or photographs, or believe someone should be added to these lists, please contact the Foundation.